Ubtech Lynx is a novel household robot that's not worth $800

 Other than its yoga and exercise routines, you can easily replicate everything else Lynx does for much less than the cost of Lynx and get much better versions of Lynx's smart home features in the process.

-For an Alexa-enabled smart speaker, I recommend the $50 Amazon Echo Dot (£49.99 at Amazon.co.uk).
+For an Alexa-enabled smart speaker, I recommend the $50 Amazon Echo Dot.
 Lynx was mostly reliable when I gave a command, but the Dot heard me more often from further away.
 The Dot also plugs into your own speakers so it can deliver sound quality that's better than the tinny music Lynx plays.

 Lynx's skills as a smart home cam are pretty rudimentary.
 You can toggle surveillance mode with the app or schedule it to turn on at certain times of the day.
 You can't customize motion zones or particular types of motion to watch for.
 Ubtech even claims Lynx has "facial recognition," but that only means it can find your face when it's taking a picture.
-Lynx can't use that info to send you people-specific notifications like the Netatmo Welcome (£177.47 at Amazon.co.uk).
+Lynx can't use that info to send you people-specific notifications like the Netatmo Welcome.

 Discuss Ubtech Robotics Lynx